bitmuncher/bitscripts/README.md

 `ibancheck.py "foobar DE123456789012345678900 blabla"`
 `ibancheck.py "foobarDE123456789012345678900blabla"`
 This ensured that any logged PII was quickly removed from the logs and, of course, we informed the responsible developers that they needed to adjust their logging.

+*gpg_droplet.applescript*
+This droplet was used on a dedicated machine by a newspaper publisher to decrypt whistleblower leaks that were encrypted using GPG to protect them while transport.